persuaded9041/poke-solus-rgb/README.md

 - My [Ko-fi page][kofi] (if you'd like to support my work)

 ## Credits
-Thank you to the entire [pret Discord server][pretdiscord], the [pret][pret] team, and these individuals who were very helpful throughout my work on this project:
+Thank you to the entire [pret Discord server][pretdiscord], the [pret][pret] group, and these individuals who were very helpful throughout my work on this project:
 - [jojobear13][jojobear13], for help with the Field Move slot implementation
 - [Vortiene][Vortyne], for a lot of general `pokered`-related help
 - [Tiptup_Tooie][tiptup], for playtesting